code-423n4/2022-10-holograph-findings/data/w0Lfrum-G.md

     }

 The value of `length` would not be greater than (2^256) - 1, so the value of `i` would not overflow.
 Hence an `unchecked` block can be used.

+### 2. Using Custom Strings instead of `require` Strings to Save Gas

+Custom errors are available from solidity version 0.8.4.
+These custom errors avoid having to allocate space to store revert strings.
+Not defining the error strings in the custom errors also saves gas.

+### 3. In For Loops, `++i` Costs Much Lesser Gas than `i++`

+Saves 5 gas per iteration in the For loop.